PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yes, Samga, she certainly does."

-# 23 -- Asarah in Dungeon -- 1035
+# 24 -- Asarah in Dungeon -- 1035

 After the wizard had flown off with her, Asarah had managed to scream for all of twenty seconds before she passed out.
 When she awoke, she found herself unharmed in a cell of damp grey rock.
 There was no window and no furniture.

-Next to the pile of straw she was lying on there was a candle in burning burned in defiance of the oppressive dark of the place.
-She got up and took the candle.
-By its feeble light she could see that the only way in and our of the room was a heavy wood door with a small window.
+Next to the pile of straw she was lying on there was a candle burning in defiance of the oppressive dark of the cell.
+By its feeble light she could see that the only way in or out of the room was a heavy wooden door with a small window.

 Through the window she could see that the hallway beyond seemed to be carved out of the same rock as the cell.
 She listened carefully, but heard nothing.
-When she moved the candle away from the window, she thought she could see the merest him of a flicker of light from the other end of the passage.
+When she moved the candle away from the window, she thought she could see the merest hint of a flicker of light from the other end of the passage.

 "Hey!" she yelled.
 There was no response.

 "You out there!
 I know you're out there.
 You can't have a jail without a jailer!"
 She heard the scraping of a chair against the stone floor.
 "Come here!
 I need to see you.
 I demand to see you!"

 The unknown Jailer made a shuffling, snuffling noise as he drew nearer.
 She could hear him, but couldn't see him.
-What manner man didn't use a light.
-She held the candle out the window to get a better look.
+What manner of man didn't use a light?
+She held the candle out of the window to get a better look.

-A face of grey-green, leathery skin, punctuated by tusks and beady black eyes eyes came at her from out of the darkness.
+A face of grey-green, leathery skin, punctuated by tusks and beady black eyes came at her from out of the darkness.
 It snarled and Asarah jumped backwards and dropped her candle.
 It sputtered and went out before she could pick it up again.

-There, in the terrible darkness, she heard a sob and realized how afraid she truly was.
+There, in the terrible darkness, she heard herself sob and realized how afraid she truly was.
 She could hear the thing breathing on the other side of the door.
 She prayed she wouldn't hear the sound of the door opening.

 After what felt like an eternity, the thing grunted, and walked back down the hallway.
 Asarah did not cry out again.